Eppo-exp/eppo-docs/docs/prerequisites/feature-flagging/randomization-sdk/client-sdks/javascript.md

 import * as EppoSdk from '@eppo/js-client-sdk';

 const eppoClient = EppoSdk.getInstance();
-const variation = eppoClient.getAssignment("<SUBJECT-ID>", "<EXPERIMENT-KEY>");
+const variation = eppoClient.getAssignment("<SUBJECT-KEY>", "<EXPERIMENT-KEY>");
 ```

-The experiment **Traffic Allocation** setting determines the percentage of subjects the SDK will assign to experiment variations.
-For example, if the traffic allocation is 25%, the assignment function will return a variation for 25% of subjects and `null` for the remaining 75%.
-If the **Traffic Allocation** is zero but subjects have been added to a variation **Allow List**, the SDK will return the variation for the allow-listed subjects.

-If `getAssignment` is invoked before the SDK has initialized, the SDK may not have access to the most recent experiment configurations.
+If `getAssignment` is invoked before the SDK has finished initializing, the SDK may not have access to the most recent experiment configurations.
 In this case, the SDK will assign a variation based on any previously downloaded experiment configurations stored in local storage, or return null if no configurations have been downloaded.
-The `getAssignment` function returns the same variation for the duration of the browser session; if experiment settings are updated, they will only take effect when a new browser session is started.

 ### Usage in React